madi11305/dotfiles/README.md

 ## Get these for yourself
 ### If you want everything here:
-- In your home directory, enter the following command:
+- In your home directory, execute the following command:
 ```
 git clone https://github.com/madi11305/dotfiles
 ```